aerth/go-quitter/README.md

 ## Or..
 Use in scripts

-For automation, scripts, and cronjobs, you may want to delete config file and use environmental variables instead.
+For automation, scripts, and cronjobs, you *need* to delete config file and use environmental variables instead.
 Something like…

 ```
 // cat ~/.shrc || cat ~/.zshrc || cat ~/.bashrc || cat ~/.whatrc